zizhongyan/StataImproved/README.md

 ### Data Browser
 Select any variable(s), press `F2` to see the data browser.

-#Installations

-###Step 1, Download and unpack it

-Click the Preferences-> Browse Packages-> Then you will reach the folder `~/Library/Application Support/Sublime Text 3/Packages`.
-Download these files from here, and unpack it into this folder.

-###Step 2, To ensure that the do-files are opened in the Stata by default and hence are executed  directly, we need to make the following two changes.

-2.1.
-Uncheck the "Edit do-files opened from the Finder in Do-file Editor" in Preference>General Preference>Windows>Do-file Editor>Advanced (Stata 13/14), or Preferences > Do-file Editor > Advanced (Stata 12).

-2.2.
-Ensure the do-files are opened in the Stata by default.
-If it is not, please:
-Right click on any do-file under Finder > Open With > Select Stata from Applications folder > check "Always Open With" > Open.

 #Background information:
-1, This plugin is motivated by the article ["Some notes on text editors for Stata users"](http://fmwww.bc.edu/repec/bocode/t/textEditors.html#vim), and some part of the code is motivated and modified based on following packages, [stata package](github.com/docsteveharris), [StataEditor](github.com/mattiasnordin/), and [StataEnhanced](github.com/andrewheiss/
+1, This plugin is motivated by the article ["Some notes on text editors for Stata users"](http://fmwww.bc.edu/repec/bocode/t/textEditors.html#vim) By Nicolas J. Cox, and some part of the code is motivated and modified based on following packages: [StataEditor](https://github.com/mattiasnordin/) for the auto-completion, and [StataEnhanced by Andrew Heiss] (https://github.com/andrewheiss/) for the AppleScript.
 ).

 This plugin basically creates a temporary do-file, which is then sent to the Stata to execute.
-The Stata13+ has introduced the AppleScript commands (i.e. DoCommand and DoCommandAsync) which allows script commands to directly enter the Stata without creating any temporary file.
-If you would use the AppleScript style plugin for Mac, you might use the StataEnhanced package by [Andrew Heiss](https://github.com/andrewheiss/SublimeStataEnhanced/)
-However, we did not consider this option for two reasons:

-i) AppleScript commands will go through all selected commands anyways even if the Stata has already reported an error message.
-This behaves quite differently from the Stata in-built do-file editor and could probably cause mistakes.

-ii) AppleScript commands sometimes do not work properly based on our own experience and tests, though we have not figured out the reason so far.
-Therefore we believe that creating a temporary do-file would be safer and more reliable and it behaves exactly the same as what the in-built do-file editor does.
-The temp file is harmless since it has just been temporarily saved in a cache folders in the macOS.
+All temporary cache files will be removed shortly when you close the Stata session.

 2, This package is the Mac only.
-For Windows users, please follow the instructions in the webpage above.
+For Windows users, please follow the instructions in the Nicolas J. Cox's webpage above.

-3, Some auto-completion code are based on StataEditor package (Version 0.7.0) by [Mattias Nordin](https://github.com/mattiasnordin/StataEditor), which works under the Windows platform.

-4, This plugin has been tested on Mac OS X Yosemite, El Capitan and macOS, and supports Stata 12-14SE/MP/IC.
-(It should also work well with Stata 11, but has not been formally tested).
+3, This plugin has been tested on Mac OS X Yosemite, El Capitan and macOS, and supports Stata 13 and 14 SE/MP/IC.